6 Types of Damaged Hair

 Experiencing some form of hair damage every now and then is normal.
-And though you’ve tried every trick in the book — like going for hair treatments, using hair masks regularly, or even taking a break from heat styling — you still notice signs of hair damage.
+And though you’ve tried every trick in the book — like going for hair treatments (Brazilian Blowout or Keratin Treatment), using hair masks regularly, or even taking a break from heat styling — you still notice signs of hair damage.
 Tying your hair in a high ponytail or stress can also take a toll on your tresses.

 But all hope is not lost.
 Instead of giving up on your hair, you can still save it from the depths of despair.
 Before reaching out for any hair product, it’s best you let us diagnose what your damage tresses are by booking an appointment at Lush Hair Folk, for a consultation.

 Experimenting with different hair colors every now and then can be fun.
 However, your hair takes the brunt of the damage caused by these harsh chemicals found in most hair dyes.
 Now, you might think extending your time between hair appointments might do the trick, but in reality, it won’t undo the months or years of stripping your hair color away and is only possible if you actually grow it out completely.

 So how can you reduce the damage?
 Well, it’s best if you choose a hair colorists that puts the health of your hair first, like we do at Lush Hair Folk.
 This means, avoiding strong developers or bleach if your hair is already in an unhealthy state.
 It’s also recommended that you use a color protecting alternative to maintaining the gloss and color of your dye to avoid it from fading and drying out.